Look at me!

 “Look at me I was once chained to a desk and now I am earning megabucks and am free!” is the gist of so many online advertisements to lure us in to wanting a freedom lifestyle.
-“You can do the same, just pay for my goodies and you’ll be free too!”
+“You can do the same, just pay for my superb value online goodies etc. and you’ll be free too!”

 It is a very compelling sales pitch and might well be true for that person.
 However, it is important that each of us makes life changes at a speed, and to an extent, that is right for us.

-Many of us are gradually getting stressed and feeling unwell through jumping through hoops for others and there seems to be no way out.
-The freedom to live doing things that impassion, enliven and inspire us is really important.
-Living to our own rhythm and flow is too.
+Many of us reach a stage in life when we can feel we are getting stressed and feeling unwell through jumping through the same old hoops for others and there may seem to be no way out.
+The freedom to live a life doing things that impassion, enliven and inspire us is really important.
+Living to our own rhythm and flow is so appealing to many of us too.

 Time to go

-myself again.
-It was lovely to walk the dogs in the winter sunshine along local footpaths.
+After finishing the hand over of my work, I was on ‘garden leave’ from the October (2004), officially leaving on 31st December.
+This gave me time to get to know myself.
+Who was I now?
+It was lovely to walk the dogs in the winter sunshine along local footpaths, some of which I had never found in the previous ten years of living there.
 I could feel myself starting to put roots down at home for the very first time.

-An offer came in March for contract IT work with flexible hours that gave me freedom and a good income.
+I set the intention to start work again in March and an ex-colleague offered me some contract work in February, so that worked nicely.
+It had flexible hours that gave me freedom and a good income.
 Perfect!

 A new direction

-A friend recommended I read Alberto Villoldo PhD’s ‘Shaman Healer Sage’ book.
-I went to Peru with his school and it completely changed my life.
+In April, on a weekend away with friends, someone recommended I read Alberto Villoldo PhD’s ‘Shaman Healer Sage’ book.
+I was hooked!
+I booked to go to Peru with his Four Winds school and it completely changed my life.

-If it is something you love doing though it is worth it.
-I feel very excited and privileged to work with each client.
-Matching my skills to his/her requirements takes all my abilities and yet it is so rewarding when I hear how the improvements manifest.
+If it is something you love doing, it is worth it.
+I still feel very excited and privileged to work with each client.

 Does your life need more freedom in it?